Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: INTRODUCTION

-Our code can be found at a url provided upon acceptance and our primary contributions are as follows: \begin{itemize} \item We introduce the DR-G-HMC sampler that combines delayed rejection and generalized HMC while obeying detailed balance. \item We demonstrate that DR-G-HMC robustly samples multiscale densities and outperforms previous samplers like DR-HMC. \item We show that DR-G-HMC solves the directed motion problem of generalized HMC, making it competitive with state of the art samplers like NUTS in sampling from densities without complex multiscale geometry. \item We present experiments to show that the performance of DR-G-HMC is insensitive to tuning different hyperparameters of the algorithm. \end{itemize}
+\begin{itemize} \item We introduce the DR-G-HMC sampler that combines delayed rejection and generalized HMC while satisfying detailed balance. \item We demonstrate that DR-G-HMC robustly samples multiscale densities induced by hierarchical models, where it outperforms previous samplers like DR-HMC and NUTS. \item We show that DR-G-HMC solves the directed motion problem of generalized HMC, making it competitive with state of the art samplers like NUTS in sampling from densities without complex multiscale geometry. \item We present experiments to show that the performance of DR-G-HMC is insensitive to tuning different hyperparameters of the algorithm. \end{itemize}

-\section{Related work}
+\section{RELATED WORK}